luizfnunes/laravel-site-games/README.md

-# laravel-site-games
+# laravel: Site of Games
-A project in laravel to practice programming
+A project writing in laravel framework using bulma css in frontend to practice programming.

 # Images
 ## Index Page